 “Agreement” means this Summer Reliability Agreement, including Schedules A through E (which are attached to and incorporated by reference into this Agreement), as amended from time to time.

-“Committed Capability” means orelectric generating capacity that Owner agrees to Deliver in accordance with ISO Dispatch Notices and Incremental Dispatch Notices by producing associated Energy.
+“Committed Capability” means either: (a) 225 MWs delivered each hour Monday through Friday from 6 a.m. to 10 p.m. during the Summer Period 2001 to the Palo Verde Delivery Point or (b) electric generating capacity that Owner agrees to Deliver in accordance with ISO Dispatch Notices and Incremental Dispatch Notices by producing associated Energy.
 Committed Capability of a Generating Facility shall be expressed in MWs and may be provided by one or more Generating Facilities owned or controlled by Owner.
 Committed Capability does not include the Energy that a Generating Facility produces when it supplies Committed Capability to the ISO in accordance with this Agreement.
 It is the Owner’s responsibility to arrange for the sale of such Energy.

-“Commercial Operation Date” or “COD” means the later of June 1, 2001 or the date Owner has demonstrated the Generating Facility's capability to Deliver Committed Capability pursuant to the procedure established in Section 3.3.
+“Commercial Operation Date” or “COD” means (a) June 1, 2001 for the Summer Period 2001 and (b) the later of June 1, 2002 or the date Owner has demonstrated the Generating Facility's capability to Deliver Committed Capability pursuant to the procedure established in Section 3.3.

 "Completed Invoice" means that (a) all of the raw data required to calculate debits and credits have been included; (b) all calculations have been completed in accordance with this Agreement; and (c) all billing and service assumptions, data inputs and formulae reasonably necessary to understand the derivation of each charge on the Invoice have been included.

-“Contracted Capability” means the maximum amount of Committed Capability that Owner has agreed to provide from the Generating Facility.Period 2001.
+“Contracted Capability” means the maximum amount of Committed Capability that Owner has agreed to provide from the Generating Facility for Summer Periods 2002 and 2003 and 225 MWs delivered at the Palo Verde Delivery Point each hour Monday through Saturday from 6 a.m. to 10 p.m. during the Summer Period 2001.
 The Contracted Capability is set forth on Schedule A.

 “Deliver” means to deliver, by producing associated Energy, an amount of Committed Capability to the ISO Controlled Grid or the Distribution Grid (at the Delivery Point or such other point as the Parties may otherwise agree) pursuant to a Dispatch Notice or an Incremental Dispatch Notice, and the terms “Delivered” and “Delivering” shall be construed accordingly.

-“Delivery Point(s)” means the Delivery Point the point identified in Item 5 of Schedule A where Committed Capability is Delivered from a Generating Facility.
+“Delivery Point(s)(s)” means (a) for Summer Period 2001, the Palo Verde Delivery Point and (b) for Summer Periods 2002 and 2003, the point identified in Item 5 of Schedule A where Committed Capability is Delivered from a Generating Facility.

 “Dispatch Notice” means a notice issued by the ISO to Owner’s Scheduling Coordinator in accordance with Section 4.2 requesting the Generating Facility to provide Committed Capability under this Agreement.